GhostMeshIO/UnifiedCognitionFramework/Web-Dashboard/README.md

 ### Navigating the Hub

 - **Hero section** – Displays the Coherence Polytope visualisation and key metrics.
 Use **Enter Crucible** and **Configure APIs** to navigate.
-- **D³ Axis Panels** – Each panel shows a current value, a percentage bar, a short description, and a live sparkline chart.
-The bar fill and glow colours correspond to the axis (cyan = Precision, purple = Boundary, amber = Temporal).
+- **D³ Axis Panels** – Each panel shows a current value, percentage bar, description, and live sparkline.
 Values update every 3 seconds.
 - **Active Nodes** – Lists P2P nodes from `get_active_nodes()`.
-Node cards show status and D³ influence.
+Click a node card to see details (future enhancement).
-- **Intelligence Modules** – Drag any module card to reorder the grid.
-Click the “LAUNCH” button to navigate to its dedicated page (page routing not yet implemented; buttons currently only visual).
+- **Intelligence Modules** – Drag any module card to reorder.
+Click “LAUNCH” to navigate (page routing not fully implemented; buttons currently visual).
 - **API Constellation** – Configured providers show a green dot.
 The **Quick Ask** input sends your question to all configured LLMs and displays responses.

 ### Quick Ask